Download species observation data

 The table is filtered to show only the selected records.
 Depending how you drew your selection, roughly half of the observation points fall within the national park, and you can see that most of the points were gathered through a tracking study.
 To avoid overrepresenting this area in future analysis, you'll thin these points.

 At the top of the tool is a warning that the tool modifies the input dataset.
-The Delete Identical tool permanently removes points from the feature layer that you'll input but won't modify the Standalone Table.
+The Delete Identical tool permanently removes points from the feature layer that you'll input but won't modify the Melesmeles_GBIF_[date] layer in case you need to access some of the deleted points.

-9. For Field(s), choose Shape.
+6. For Fields, choose Shape.
 For XY Tolerance, choose 500 Meters and click Run.

 Delete identical records.